nowmozillaclub/nowmozillaclub.github.io/README.md

 Check out the [website](http://nowmozilla.club) and stay tuned for more updates!

-## The site was redesigned with Material Design by:
+## The site was redesigned by Aajinkya Singh
-- Urmil Shroff
-- Priyansh Ramnani
-- Mamta Yadav
-- Nirmit Agrawal